drevops/behat-steps/README.md

 A consistent steps format is essential for the readability and maintainability of tests.
 Follow these guidelines:

-### Steps Format

-A consistent steps format is essential for the readability and maintainability of tests.
-Follow these guidelines:

 - **General Guidelines**:
   - Avoid using regular expressions to define a step definition.
 Use tuple format instead for better clarity and maintainability.
   - Use descriptive placeholder names to help users quickly understand the expected value: `content_type` instead of `type`.